tuftsceeo/Tufts_Create3_Examples/example_package/README.md

 ```
 The executable names are : subscribe , publish , action , action2 , and combined.
 They can be found in the setup.py file.

-For more information about how to build and run packages in ROS2 go [here](https://katewujciak.wixsite.com/projectcreate/running-py-files-with-ros2).
+For more information about how to build and run packages in ROS 2 go [here](https://katewujciak.wixsite.com/projectcreate/running-py-files-with-ros2).